mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

     python manage.py startapp boutique

-Once again as usual after the app is created, it is necessary to register the app in `INSTALLED_APPS` in `settings.py` as shown bellow:
+Once again as usual after the app is created, it is necessary to register the app in `INSTALLED_APPS` in `settings.py` as shown below:

 {% highlight python %}